 Moxibustion refers to heat therapy applied to acupoints.
 The most common forms of moxibustion involve holding a smouldering stick of mugwort over an acupoint, or placing a mound of mugwort directly onto the skin (or onto material eg slice of ginger) and burning the herb until the area feels hot.

 Moxibustion may be more effective than conventional drug therapies in managing the symptoms of knee osteoarthritis.
-(5, 6, 7) Moxibustion may be as effective as, or more effective than, standard oral drugs in reducing pain during the treatment and after a follow-up period.
-(6) It may be equally effective as intra-articular injections.
-(7)
+(5, 6) It may be equally as effective as intra-articular injections.
+(6)

 It may also be more effective than manual acupuncture for relieving pain and improving function.
 (5)